joerdav/xc/doc/content/task-syntax/task-list.md

 ## The `<!-- xc-heading -->` Comment

-By putting the special comment `<!-- xc-heading -->` right before or on the same line as the heading, you can specify the xc heading without the `--heading` flag.
+By putting the special comment `<!-- xc-heading -->` on the line before the heading, you can specify the xc heading without the `--heading` flag.

 ```markdown
 <!-- xc-heading -->